A live introduction to Ansible with our DevOps trainer and expert, Ben Lambert.

 Let's write this up.
 We're going to start with three TACs and what that does is it just tells the processors that this is a YAML file.
 We're going to say hosts.
 We're going to specify my local machine, YAML to a connection, connection local.
 I've already said the host is local but I like to run connection local just as a kind of a sanity check.
 Somebody comes in and edits this later, it's still going to say connection local and then we should be all set.
 We don't have to worry that it's going to get run on an environment it's not supposed to.
 Less of an issue on this.
 This is a pretty benign thing to be running so it's not too bad.

 Now we have our tasks section.
 In our tasks section this is where we define all of those different tasks.
-Now we ran them, ad hoc things before but here's where [you're breaking now 00:17:00].
+Now we ran them, ad hoc things before but here's where we break them up.
 Let's do S3.
 This is a module that is provided by Ansible.
 I want to show you in the documentation.
 They have an awful lot of modules here.
 We have S3.
 It gives you all of the parameters so we know there is a bucket parameter, there's a destination encryption.
 Their documentation is really good and it's getting better all the time.

 Our object is going to be, we're going to keep it the same name.
 We're going to say index.html and our source.
 That's our source file.
 What file do we want to upload?
 We're going say /index.html and the mode is going to be put.
 Now, you saw before, right?
 We ran some Ansible, Ansible tack i ec2.
 We're going to run playbooks, slightly different, Ansible tack playbook.
 Actually, no. We don't need an inventory file because we're saying running on local host.
 Let's just specify it.
 We called it upload to s3.
 Let's see what happens.